 Other examples of the Manufacturer Defendants’ advocacy for the fictional concept of “pseudoaddiction” include, but are not limited to:

-Cephalon and Purdue sponsored Responsible Opioid Prescribing (2007), which taught that behaviors such as “requesting drugs by name”, “demanding or manipulative behavior,” seeing more than one doctor to obtain opioids, and hoarding, are all signs of pseudoaddiction, rather than true addiction.
+Cephalon and Purdue sponsored Responsible Opioid Prescribing (2007), which taught that behaviors such as “requesting drugs by name,” “demanding or manipulative behavior,” seeing more than one doctor to obtain opioids, and hoarding, are all signs of pseudoaddiction, rather than true addiction.
 The 2012 edition of Responsible Opioid Prescribing remains for sale online.

-On information and belief, Janssen sponsored, funded, and edited the Let’s Talk Pain website, which in 2009 stated: “pseudoaddiction . . . refers to patient behaviors that may occur when pain is under-treated….Pseudoaddiction is different from true addiction because such behaviors can be resolved with effective pain management.”

 Endo sponsored a National Initiative on Pain Control (“NIPC”) CME program in 2009 entitled Chronic Opioid Therapy: Understanding Risk While Maximizing Analgesia, which, upon information and belief, promoted pseudoaddiction by teaching that a patient’s aberrant behavior was the result of untreated pain.
 Endo appears to have substantially controlled NIPC by funding NIPC projects; developing, specifying, and reviewing content; and distributing NIPC materials.

 Purdue published a pamphlet in 2011 entitled Providing Relief, Preventing Abuse, which, upon information and belief, described pseudoaddiction as a concept that “emerged in the literature” to describe the inaccurate interpretation of [drug- seeking behaviors] in patients who have pain that has not been effectively treated.”

-Upon information and belief, Purdue sponsored a CME program titled “Path of the Patient, Managing Chronic Pain in Younger Adults at Risk for Abuse”.
+Upon information and belief, Purdue sponsored a CME program titled “Path of the Patient, Managing Chronic Pain in Younger Adults at Risk for Abuse.”
 In a role play, a chronic pain patient with a history of drug abuse tells his doctor that he is taking twice as many hydrocodone pills as directed.
 The narrator notes that because of pseudoaddiction, the doctor should not assume the patient is addicted even if he persistently asks for a specific drug, seems desperate, hoards medicine, or “overindulges in unapproved escalating doses.”
 The doctor treats this patient by prescribing a high-dose, long acting opioid.

 However, Defendants’ own hired gun has now conceded that pseudoaddiction is fictional.
 Dr. Webster has acknowledged that “[pseudoaddiction] obviously became too much of an excuse to give patients more medication.”.